Hussain4398/starter-gatsby-blog/README.md

   <a id="what-is-location"></a>
  ## What is a location
-  A location is the base of operations for your business whether it is physical or mobile for example if you own a food truck your location is mobile.
+  A location is the base of operations for your business whether it is physical or mobile for example if you own a food truck your location is mobile and if you have rented out an office space, that is physical.
 If you are a business owner with more than one base of operation you can add them to your Slate store, to learn more on how to add locations <a href="#add-location">click here</a>.

   <a id="access-location"></a>